salilab/saliweb/doc/deploy.rst

 To actually install the web service, run `scons build=live` or `scons build=test` from the command line on the `modbase` machine, as the web service backend user, to install using either of the two configuration files listed in the example above.
-(If you simply run `scons` with no arguments, it will use the first one, *live.conf*.)
+(If `scons` is run with no arguments, it will use the first one, *live.conf*.)
 Before actually installing any files, this will check to make sure things are set up for the web service to work properly - for example, that the necessary MySQL users and databases are present.